-Generic user management, such as creation, deletion, suspension, and so forth, is handled by Oracle Internet Directory and its Delegated Administration Service.
-Refer to Oracle Internet Directory Administrator's Guide for more information.
+Generic user management, such as creation, deletion, suspension, is handled by OID and its Oracle Delegated Administration Services.
+Refer to Oracle Identity Management Guide to Delegated Administration for more information.

-User management, including operations such as creation, deletion, suspension, role management, and so forth, is handled by OC4J Java Authentication and Authorization (JAAS) service.
+User management, including operations such as creation, deletion, suspension, role management, is handled by the JAAS service of OC4J.
 Refer to Oracle Application Server Containers for J2EE Services Guide for more information.

-In general, user management is handled by the OC4J JAAS service and OID.
-However, to find out the authorized name of a user, use the -getUsers option of the uddiadmin. jar command-line tool described as follows:
+However, to find out the authorized name of a user, use the getUsers or getUserDetail option of the uddiadmin.jar command-line tool: